mongodb-labs/mongo-c-driver-async/docs/ref/status.rst

   :param MsgVar: This argument should be a plain identifier, which will be declared within
     the scope of the statement as the :term:`C string` for the status.
   :param StatusVar: If provided, a variable of type `amongoc_status` will be declared within
-    the statment scope that captures the value of the ``Status`` argument.
+    the statement scope that captures the value of the ``Status`` argument.

   .. hint::